-- The May 21, 2019 memo regarding the committee's recommendation to Council was published to both the June 10, 2019 (Council) and the July 8, 2019 (Committee of the Whole) agendas, and forming part of the Environmental Policy Framework package. - The memo is referenced in the minutes from both meetings.
+- The Clerk's May 21, 2019 memo regarding the committee's recommendation to Council was published to both the June 10, 2019 (Council) and the July 8, 2019 (Committee of the Whole) agendas, forming part of the Environmental Policy Framework package. - The memo is referenced in the minutes of both meetings.